 Syntax Description This command has no arguments or keywords.

-Command Default None Command Modes EXEC mode Command History Release Modification , 5.0(2)N1(1) This command was introduced.
-Usage Guidelines Note he configuration that you have made, use the show startup-config command. running-config startup-config command, the running and the startup copies identical.
-Examples This example shows how v to save the running configuration to the startup configuration: switch# copy running- Related Commands Command Description neidleu commalius show running-config Displays the currently running configuration. show startup-config Displays the startup configuration file. snow startup-colling Displays the startup configuration me.
+Command Default None

+Command Modes EXEC mode

+Command History Release Modification

+6.0(2)N1(1) This command was introduced.

+Usage Guidelines Note To view the changes to the configuration that you have made, use the show startup-config command.
+Once you enter the copy running-config startup-config command, the running and the startup copies of the configuration are identical.

+Examples This example shows how to save the running configuration to the startup configuration:

+switch# copy running-config startup-config

+Related Commands Command Description

+show running-config Displays the currently running configuration.

+show startup-config Displays the startup configuration file.